ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 date: 2015-10-04 15:20
 ---

-A few days ago I stumbled upon a [post][when-rust-makes-sense] that raised the following question:
+A few days ago I stumbled upon a [blog post][when-rust-makes-sense] that raised the following question:

 > A language without garbage collection, in 2015?

+The language referred to is Rust, but that is hardly relevant here.
 I wrote a reply on Reddit,
 but I thought I’d take the time to elaborate a bit more in the form of a blog post.
+Quoting [Bjarne Stroustrup][bjarne-quote]
-The point can be summarised succinctly by quoting [Bjarne Stroustrup][bjarne-quote]:
+the point can be summarised succinctly:

 > Garbage collection is neither necessary nor sufficient.